davor10105/relative-absolute-magnitude-propagation/README.md

 issn = {2157-6904},
 url = {https://doi.org/10.1145/3649458},
 doi = {10.1145/3649458},
-abstract = {Recent advancement in deep-neural network performance led to the development of new state-of-the-art approaches in numerous areas.
-However, the black-box nature of neural networks often prohibits their use in areas where model explainability and model transparency are crucial.
-Over the years, researchers proposed many algorithms to aid neural network understanding and provide additional information to the human expert.
-One of the most popular methods being Layer-Wise Relevance Propagation (LRP).
-This method assigns local relevance based on the pixel-wise decomposition of nonlinear classifiers.
-With the rise of attribution method research, there has emerged a pressing need to assess and evaluate their performance.
-Numerous metrics have been proposed, each assessing an individual property of attribution methods such as faithfulness, robustness, or localization.
-Unfortunately, no single metric is deemed optimal for every case, and researchers often use several metrics to test the quality of the attribution maps.
-In this work, we address the shortcomings of the current LRP formulations and introduce a novel method for determining the relevance of input neurons through layer-wise relevance propagation.
-Furthermore, we apply this approach to the recently developed Vision Transformer architecture and evaluate its performance against existing methods on two image classification datasets, namely ImageNet and PascalVOC.
-Our results clearly demonstrate the advantage of our proposed method.
-Furthermore, we discuss the insufficiencies of current evaluation metrics for attribution-based explainability and propose a new evaluation metric that combines the notions of faithfulness, robustness, and contrastiveness.
-We utilize this new metric to evaluate the performance of various attribution-based methods.
-Our code is available at:}, journal = {ACM Trans.
+journal = {ACM Trans.
 Intell.
 Syst.
 Technol.}, month = {apr}, articleno = {47},